• OVERVIEW

 Some university scholarships are available.
 The awards will be made on a rolling basis.
 Early applications are encouraged for students interested in scholarships.
 Awards of $3,000 to $5,000 are available.
 Approximately 5 to 10 awards will be made each year.
 Complete applications on the SocialWorkCAS website are required before scholarships can be awarded.

 The state of California offers behavioral health scholarships to increase the number of appropriately trained behavioral health professionals providing direct patient care in California.
-Scholarships of $25,000 per year are available for a post-graduation service obligation.
+Scholarships of $20,000 per year are available for a post-graduation service obligation.
 Students must be enrolled in an MSW program to apply.
 Early admission applications are encouraged for students who plan to apply for HCAI scholarships.
 It is strongly advised that you attend the MSW department's monthly Q&A sessions to help you prepare your scholarship application.
-In its first year of operation HCAI awarded over $200,000 to SMU's MSW students.

 Financial Aid